Rolling Marble Runs

 How steepness affects the speed and energy of a rolling object

-How friction removes kinetic energy and slows objects down
+How friction reduces kinetic energy and slows objects down

 How energy transfers between objects during collisions